Rashes involve changes in the color, feeling or texture of your skin.

 - Have you been in any wooded areas recently?

-- Have you had any change in your medications?
+- Have you had any change in your medicines?

 - Have you noticed a tick or insect bite?

-- What are your underlying medical problems?
-Do you have, for example, asthma or allergies?
+- What medical problems do you have, such as asthma or allergies?

 Tests may include:

-Depending on the cause of your rash, treatments may include medicated creams or lotions, medications taken by mouth, or skin surgery.
+Depending on the cause of your rash, treatments may include medicated creams or lotions, medicines taken by mouth, or skin surgery.